Certified. Comprehensive. Cost Effective.

 Key access control addresses PCI-DSS requirements

 Encryption keys can be restricted based on several criteria.
-The most permissive level requires a secure and authenticated SSL/TLS session to the key server.
+The most permissive level requires a secure and authenticated TLS session to the key server.
 Individual encryption keys can be restricted to users, groups, or specific users in groups.
 Enterprise-wide groups can be defined and keys can be restricted to Enterprise users, groups, or specific users in groups.

 Key change and rotation